tltech/trchain/README.md

 This project is mainly divided into these parts:
-         1.docker and mirror installation 2.hyperledger development environment installation
+         1.docker and mirror installation

+         2.hyperledger development environment installation

          3. Fabric network installation with 3 organizations

          4. Installation of a smart contract

          5. Orderer server high availability architecture

 It can help you:
         1. Quickly understand the ibm blockchain project (HyperLedger fabric1.1); Quickly build a highly available version of the architecture.

         2. This is a standard online production environment architecture.
 Of course you have to configure his persistence.

-        3.HyperLedger compose a set of framework automation,
+        3.HyperLedger compose A set of automated installation and chaining of the framework, each command has been practiced many times.
 ##  Preface

 This sample needs to run on a mutual certificate ssh access basis;